 SWOT analysis is not just a planning tool; it’s much more it is a strategic business lens and a strategic thinking tool.
 A Deloitte Global Human Capital Trends report indicated that 72% of executives place a premium on “the ability of their people to adapt, reskill, and assume new roles.”
 This adaptability is crucial because more than 75% of business executives, in any given year, manage an unplanned disruption resulting from the external market environment.

-When used effectively, a SWOT analysis does more than just compile factors.
+When applied effectively, SWOT analysis components provide more than a list of factors.
 Strengths could be a brand's focus on sustainability, while weaknesses could show a company's old technologies.
 When these elements are mapped, the businesses get first-hand information that can be used to make further adjustments in the short-run and long-term plans.

 For instance, creating and offering high-end products may strengthen customer loyalty.
 In contrast, laying down strategies that are ready for future market shocks may weaken supply chain management.